Welcome to the Pleasuredome (song)

-"Welcome to the Pleasuredome" is the title track to the 1984 debut album by English pop band Frankie Goes to Hollywood.
-The lyrics of the song were inspired by the poem Kubla Khan by Samuel Taylor Coleridge.

-In March 1985, the album track was abridged and remixed for release as the group's fourth UK single.
+"Welcome to the Pleasuredome" is a song by the English pop band Frankie Goes to Hollywood, released on their 1984 debut album, "Welcome to the Pleasuredome".
+The lyrics were inspired by the poem Kubla Khan by Samuel Taylor Coleridge.
+In March 1985, it was abridged and remixed for release as the group's fourth UK single.

-While criticised at the time of release and afterward for being a song that glorifies debauchery, the lyrics (and video), just as Coleridge's poem, were about the dangers of mindless indulgence.
+While criticised at the time of release and afterward for being a song that glorifies debauchery, the lyrics (and video), in accordance with Coleridge's poem, were about the dangers of mindless indulgence.
 This song, along with "Relax", made Frankie Goes to Hollywood even more controversial than they already were.

 Billboard compared it to "Relax", saying that "Welcome to the Pleasuredome" had "less hook, less controversy, more drama."

 Recording

 "Welcome to the Pleasuredome" was developed over the course of three months.
+The song was written around a bass riff by Mark O'Toole, who was the main songwriter of the band, then Brian Nash and Peter Gill contributed to finish the track along with him.
 Initially, the song had a duration of three minutes, which was later extended beyond thirteen minutes by overlapping different sections and lengthening other passages.
 When working on the song, Stephen Lipson brought in multiple tape machines to offset the recordings by eight bars, which he explained to Sound on Sound.

 That song was quite interesting because I had the idea of getting another tape machine in," says Lipson.
 "It suddenly occurred to me, if you could make digital copies, you could offset.
 I had no idea what I was talking about, but I did an offset so that, where the song ended, I had it start again, and when I demonstrated this to Trevor he absolutely flipped out.
 It was a remarkable thing.
 The concept of offsets freaked us out.
 Nobody had ever considered doing anything like this, and all of a sudden we were sort of inventing a recording equivalent of the wheel.
 It was like a super-sampler.